Google’s privacy promises don’t sway many experts

 “They’re sort of marginal improvements,” said Jeremy Tillman, president of Ghostery, which provides ad-blocking and anti-tracking software.
 “They are not bad, but they almost seem like they’re designed to give the company a better messaging push instead of making wholesale improvements to user privacy.”

-The company also announced updates for its artificially intelligent voice assistant as well as a cheaper Pixel phone and a rebranding of his smart-home products.
+Google also announced updates for its artificially intelligent voice assistant as well as a cheaper Pixel phone and a rebranding of its smart-home products.

 Data privacy and security at Google and its Big Tech counterparts have been under the microscope for more than a year now.
 Facebook dedicated much of its own conference last week to connecting people though more private channels rather than broadly on the social network.